 If there's one regret I have (at least one that I can freely share) it would be not taking care of my hands from the get-go.
 For some reason, I have always paid attention to everything else but my hands.
-And I paid the price.
-Wrinkly, age spots...sigh.
+When it comes to my face, I'm on top of it, I wear sun screen, exfoliate and moisturize.
+But my poor hands get neglected all winter.
 Time for relief for chapped hands.

 When choosing a hand cream, look for two things: emollients and humectants.
 The first ingredient acts as a lubricant, filling in between dead skin cells to soften and soothe skin so it's more pliable.
-Examples are Illipe nut butter, lanolin, jojoba oil, isopropyl palmitate, propylene glycol linoleate, squalene, and glycerol stearate.
-My all-time favorite hand lotion is the super-creamy Davies Gate one, but for some reason I can't find it anywhere.
-Such is the fickle world of beauty.
-I also love Ahava's Mineral hand cream, which boasts Witch Hazel extracts to smooth skin and allantoin to heal dry cracked skin.
+Examples are lanolin, jojoba oil, isopropyl palmitate, propylene glycol linoleate, squalene, and glycerol stearate.

 Humectants to draw moisture from the environment, increasing the water content of the skin's outer layer.
 Common ones are glycerin, hyaluronic acid, sorbitol, propylene glycerol, urea, and lactic acid.

 Compassion, Fear, and Facing the Reality of Gun Violence

 This post was originally published in October of 2017, after a gunman opened fire at a concert in Las Vegas, killing 58 people.
 Five years later, it still applies.
 In this, the latest heartbreaking, soul-crushing human massacre, 14 were murdered at a elementary school in ...read more

 DIY Flower Arrangement Mugs for Graduation